 How Old is a Senior Citizen?

-In the U.S., qualifying for Social Security is a widely-accepted measure of being a senior citizen, and the earliest age for that is 62.
+In the U.S., qualifying for Social Security is a widely accepted measure of being a senior citizen, and the earliest age for that is 62 years of age.
 However, Social Security also considers 67 to be the official retirement age.

 Sixty-two is also the age at which someone qualifies for most “senior citizen” discounts.
 However, you have to be 65 to qualify for Medicare.

 We can find an answer by accepting all of the above.
-“Senior citizen” status is hit between 62 and 65 years old.
+“Senior citizen” status is hit between 62 and 65 years of age.

 How Old is a Senior?